mapbox/mapbox-gl-draw/API.md

 Fired when the selection is changed (one or more features are selected or deselected).
 The following will trigger this event:

 - Click on a feature to select it.
+- When a feature is already selected, shift-click on another feature to add it to the selection.
+- Click on a vertex to select it.
+- When a vertex is already selected, shift-click on another vertex to add it to the selection.
 - Create a box-selection that includes at least one feature.
-- When a feature is already selected, shift-click on another feature to add it to the selection.
 - Click outside the selected feature(s) to deselect.
+- Click away from the selected vertex(s) to deselect.
 - Finish drawing a feature (features are selected just after they are created).
 - When a feature is already selected, invoke `Draw.changeMode()` such that the feature becomes deselected.
 - Use `Draw.changeMode('simple_select', { featureIds: [..] })` to switch to `simple_select` mode and immediately select the specified features.
+- Use `Draw.delete`, `Draw.deleteAll` or `Draw.trash` to delete feature(s).

 The event data is an object with the following shape: